open-life-science/internships/project-ideas/index.md

 - Pritish Samal, pritish.samal918@gmail.com
 - Tiz might want to?

-Student guidance: Please always email _all_ mentors in the same mail if you would like to ask questions or discuss the project.
+contributor guidance: Please always email _all_ mentors in the same mail if you would like to ask questions or discuss the project.

 At the end of the program, the mentee is expected to do a successful migration of the existing server to an Express & GraphQL based backend.